 Note: If an assessee has availed the benefit of deduction under SEC 80EE, he will not be able to take any further benefits in respect of ‘Interest on Loan’ under any other provision of the Income Tax Act for the same assessment year or any other.

-The boon of SEC 80EE is NOT AVAILABLE to:
+The boon of deduction 80EE is NOT AVAILABLE to:

 - HUF or other people

 - In cases where deemed owner comes into the picture